General Comodule-Contramodule Correspondence: Topological Spaces

 \begin{prop} If ${\chf}$ is connected, then $\sW^{F}$ inherits coproducts from $\sW$. \end{prop} \begin{proof} Let $X=\coprod_n (X_n,\theta_n)$ be a coproduct in $\sW$ of a family of contraspaces $(X_n,\theta_n)\in \sW^F$.
 Since ${\chf}$ is connected, a continuous function $f:{\chf}\rightarrow X$ takes values in one particular $X_{n_0}$.
 This enables us to define the contramodule structure on $X$ by $\theta_X (f)\coloneqq \theta_{n_0}(f)$ or

 This is a coproduct in $\sW^F$: the universal property is immediate. \end{proof}

 A category with coproducts is cocomplete if and only it admits coequalisers.
-However, coequalisers are not inherited from $\sW$, even for a connected ${\chf}$.
-Hence, it is impossible to use Theorem~\ref{sCF_cocomplete} to establish cocompleteness of $\sW^{F}$. \begin{lemma} A space $X$ is presentable if and only if $X$ is discrete. \end{lemma} \begin{proof} If $X$ is discrete, then $[X,-]_{\sW}$ commutes with $|X|$-directed colimits.
+However, coequalisers are not inherited from $\sW$, even for a connected ${\chf}$. \begin{lemma} A space $X$ is presentable if and only if $X$ is discrete. \end{lemma} \begin{proof} If $X$ is discrete, then $[X,-]_{\sW}$ commutes with $|X|$-directed colimits.

 Suppose that $X$ is not discrete.
 Let $X_d$ denote the set $X$ with the discrete topology.
 Given a limit ordinal $\Lambda$ and $\Omega\in \Lambda$, let $X_\Omega \coloneqq X^{\Lambda}$ as a set and $X_\Omega \coloneqq (\prod_{\Upsilon < \Omega} X) \times (\prod_{\Upsilon \geq \Omega} X_d)$ as a topological space.
 The colimit $\clm (\ldots X_\Omega \xrightarrow{\Id} X_{\Omega +1}\ldots )$ is $X^\Lambda$ as a topological space but the diagonal map $\Delta : X\rightarrow X^{\Lambda}$ does not factor through any $X_\Omega$. \end{proof}